balusena/kubernetes-for-devops/09-Kubernetes Volumes/Kubernetes Volumes.md

 ubuntu@balasenapathi:~$ kubectl port-forward svc/mongo-svc 32000:27017
 Forwarding from 127.0.0.1:32000 -> 27017
 Forwarding from [::1]:32000 -> 27017
 Handling connection for 32000
 Handling connection for 32000
 Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000